Tafsir: Exegetical scholarship

-Categories
+Methods

-There are several frames of reference in which tafsir can be categorized.
-The main issue of framing constitutes its methodology.
-Tafsir can be broadly divided into two categories from the viewpoint of methodology employed in order to approach the interpretation.
-These categories are called tafsīr bi'l-ma'thūr (التفسير بالمأثور, also known as tafsīr bi'r-riwāyah (تفسير بالرواية)) and tafsīr bi'r-ra'y (التفسير بالرأي, also known as tafsīr bi'd-dirayah تفسير بالدراية).
+The methodology for the interpretation of the Quran in traditional commentaries can broadly be divided into two: commentary based on using received traditional sources about the context of a statement in the Quran, known as tafsir bi'l-ma'thur ('received tafsir'), also known as tafsir bi'r-riwayah, or commentaries based on independent reasoning, known as tafsir bi'r-ra'y (tafsir by opinion'), also known as tafsir bi'd-dirayah.

-Traditional exegesis (Tafsir bi'l-Ma'thur or Tafsir bi'r-Riwayah)
+Using traditional sources

 The approach of commenting on the Quran using traditional sources is known as tafsir bi'l-ma'thur.
-A more specific strategy, tafsir bi'r-riwayah, connotes using another partof the Quran, or the sayings of Muhammad or his Companions specifically.
+A more specific strategy, tafsir bi'r-riwayah, connotes using another part of the Quran, or the sayings of Muhammad or his companions (sahabah) specifically.
 Islamic scholars have widely adopted this method, and it has become the most common one in Quranic exegesis.
-Some important examples of tafsir bi'r-riwāyah are Jāmiʿ al-Bayān by al-Tabari and Tafseer al-Qurʾān al-ʿAẓeem by ibn Kathir.
+Some important examples of tafsir bi'r-riwayah are Jami' al-Bayan by al-Tabari and Tafsir al-Qur'an al-'Azim by Ibn Kathir.
 The sources used for tafsir bi'r-riwāyah can be ordered by the rank of authority, as the Quran, hadiths, the reports by the sahabah and tabi'iun, classical Arabic literature, and Isra'iliyat.

 Criticism of non-riwaya method is mostly based on two grounds; for one, Muhammad has condemned those who interpret the Quran from their own point of view, and for two, most companions of Muhammad have refrained from presenting their own ideas.

 Interpretation of the Quran employing other Quranic reference is very common because of the close interrelatedness of the verses of the Quran with one another.
 The Quranic verses explain and interpret one another, which leads many to believe that it has the highest level of authenticity.
 Many verses or words in the Quran are explained or further clarified in other verses of the Quran.
-One example of the hadith which extensively employs this source of method is Al-Mizan fi Tafsir al-Qur'an by Muhammad Husayn Tabataba'i.
+One example of the hadith which extensively employs this source of method is al-Mizan fi Tafsir al-Quran by Muhammad Husayn Tabataba'i.
 The authoritative source of method second to the Quran is Hadith, by using narratives of Muhammad to interpret the Quran.
 In this approach the most important external aids used are the collected oral traditions upon which Muslim scholars based Islamic history and law.
 Authority of this method is considered established by the statement made in the Quran that Muhammad is responsible for explanation and guidance.
 While some narratives are of revelation origin, others can be the result of reasonings made by Muhammad.
 One important aspect of these narratives is their origin.
 Narratives used for tafsir, and in general, must be of authentic origin (sahih).
 Narratives of such origin are considered requisite for tafsir.